Hyperbolic embedding of infinite-dimensional convex bodies: Malliavin calculus and intrinsic volumes

 \section{Malliavin calculus and intrinsic volumes}

 Debin and Fillastre show that the hyperbolisation process can be realised by treating the Sobolev space via spherical harmonics \cite{debin2018hyperbolic}.
-When it comes to infinite dimensions, spherical harmonics will no longer be available since the unit sphere in the Hilbert space $\mathcal{H}$ does not admit a Haar measure (due to the converse Haar's theorem of Weil \cite{andre1965integration}).
-In infinite dimensions, Malliavin calculus becomes indispensable.
+When it comes to infinite dimension, spherical harmonics will no longer be available since the unit sphere in the Hilbert space $\mathcal{H}$ does not admit a Haar measure (due to the converse Haar's theorem of Weil \cite{andre1965integration}).
+In infinite dimension, Malliavin calculus becomes indispensable.